aery32/aery32/README.md

     that avr32-gcc uses if none was given), was only slightly modified to start program from correct address.
 It was not known that in the default version of this linker script, the heap and stack sections weren't defined.
-This is now corrected with additional major clean up for the file.
+This is now corrected with additional major clean up of the file.

 ### v0.4.2